View Jennie Saikie's Notice on JSOnline.com and share memories

 Jennie Saikie (nee Alioto)

-Franklin - Born to Eternal Life January 8, 2019 at the age of 78 years.
+Franklin - Born to Eternal Life January 8, 2020 at the age of 78 years.
 Beloved mom of Kim (Kurt) Bruck and Dr. Todd (Jody) Saikie.
-Loving grandma of Stephanie (Brad) Pelo, Brittany Bruck and Bo, Avery, and Shea Saikie.
-Former wife of Nole Saikie.
+Loving grandma of Stephanie (Brad) Pelo, Brittany Bruck, and Bo, Avery, and Shea Saikie.
+Former wife of Noel Saikie.
 Further survived by other family and friends.
-Special thanks to Autumn Leaves of Franklin and Legacy Hospice Care.
-Funeral services will be held Tuesday, January 14, 2020 at 6:00 pm at Schaff Funeral Home.
-Visitation Tuesday 4:00 pm until time of services.
+Special thanks to Autumn Leaves of Franklin and to Legacy Hospice Care.
+Funeral services will be held tonight, Tuesday, January 14, 2020 at 6:00 pm at Schaff Funeral Home.
+Visitation 4:00 pm until time of services.
+Private Interment Holy Cross Cemetery.
+In lieu of flowers memorials to the appreciated.